hiibolt/niu-metis-documentation/src/chapter_5.md

 - [NIU's Official Metis Documentation](https://www.niu.edu/crcd/current-users/getting-started/index.shtml)

 ## Final Notes
 I am an undergraduate student at NIU, and my GitHub is [@hiibolt](https://github.com/hiibolt).
-If find errors or want additional clarification, feel free to open an issue on [this book's repository](https://github.com/hiibolt/niu-metis-documentation), or email me at `me@hiibolt.com`.
+If you find errors or want additional clarification, feel free to open an issue on [this book's repository](https://github.com/hiibolt/niu-metis-documentation), or email me at `me@hiibolt.com`.

 You can find more of my computation writing on my [blog](https://blog.hiibolt.com), on which I have an article about my time with the iGait development team, which I greatly enjoyed!